expo/expo/docs/pages/eas-update/environment-variables.md

 When EAS CLI creates the update, it will set the `API_URL` to `https://prod.example.com` inside the update's bundle.

 To access it, we can use the `expo-constants` library.
-It's located under the `Constants.manifest2?.extra?.expoClient?.extra?.eas?.API_URL` property.
+It's located under the `Constants.expoConfig.API_URL` property.

-Note: we could also use the `expo-updates` library to access `API_URL`.
+> Note: We could also use the `expo-updates` library to access `API_URL`.
 It is under `Updates.manifest?.extra?.expoClient?.extra?.eas?.API_URL`.
 However, `Updates.manifest` is only present when an update is currently running.
 If the project is in development, `Updates.manifest` will be `undefined`.
-In addition, if a build is running without an update (e.g. it was just downloaded or there are no updates yet), `Updates.manifest` will also be `undefined`.
+In addition, if a build is running without an update (for example, it was just downloaded or there are no updates yet), `Updates.manifest` will also be `undefined`.

 ## Creating an Env.ts file to get environment variables